liuh886/liuh886/README.md

 - 📫 How to reach me: [zhihao's page](https://zhihaol.eu.org)
 - ⚡ Fun fact:
   - I not just a long-distance runner, but also a race organizer.
-  - I was one of the yongest registered licensed surveyors of P.R.C. when I passed the exam in 2018 (25.3 years old).
+  - I was one of the yongest registered licensed surveyors of P.R.C. when I passed the exam in 2018.
   - I skiied 57 km in a day when I was a XC beginner in my first season.